FOOD SAFETY DURING A POWER OUTAGE—HOW LONG IS THE FOOD IN YOUR FRIDGE AND FREEZER SAFE?

 Food in the freezer will keep much longer, especially if the freezer is more than half full.
 You need to be aware of how long the power has been out.

-The food in your refrigerator or freezer may look safe or smell safe even after is has become dangerous to eat or handle.
+The food in your fridge or freezer may look safe or smell safe even after is has become dangerous to eat or handle.

 According to the FDA (Food and Drug Administration,) maintaining perishable food at temperatures below 40º Fahrenheit is an important food safety rule.
 When food temperatures exceed 40º, bacteria present in the food begins to grow more quickly.
 Unsafe food may not look, smell, or taste bad, but the bacteria growing in it could make your family sick.
 Food-born illness isn’t always just an upset stomach and it may have serious consequences.
 Unsafe food makes up to 48 million Americans sick every year, including the hospitalization of 120,000 people and the deaths of 3,000 more.